ayonymus/gits/Readme.md

 * the branch is merged to 'development' or 'master' branch (i.e. the current checked out branch)
 * has open tasks
 * is branch on white list
-Delete has to be confirmed in a prompt.
+* delete is confirmed in a prompt

 The most powerful feature is the `--iterate` flag, which iterates over all the local branches and calls the `cleanup` function.
 Unmerged branches are left intact, those have to be removed manually.